wp-plugins/role-scoper/readme.txt

 1. Upload `role-scoper&#95;?.zip` to the `/wp-content/plugins/` directory
 1. Extract `role-scoper&#95;?.zip` into the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

-Note: For WP 2.2 and 2.3, use <a href="http://agapetry.net/downloads/role-scoper_legacy">Role Scoper 0.9</a>

 == Frequently Asked Questions ==